Getting work right

 We offer specialist HR support to SME business owners like you.
 We are trusted by over 6,000 SMEs across the UK.
 Our nationwide network of 70 director-level HR experts ensures a local and personal approach to everything we do.

 You’ll receive a free initial review that suggests unique solutions to suit the needs of your business.
-We work flexibly with our customers.
-You can use us on a one off, ad-hoc basis.
-Or we offer the peace of mind of our employment tribunal insurance backed monthly Advice Line.
+We work flexibly with our clients .
+You can use us on a one off, ad-hoc basis or we can offer the peace of mind of our employment tribunal insurance backed monthly Advice Line.
 The choice is yours and we are here to help.